-With the Winter Paralympics fast approaching, it’s worth reflecting on the value that sport and physical activity has for disabled people.
+With the Winter Paralympics taking place this year, it’s worth reflecting on the value that sport and physical activity has for disabled people.
 We asked Ian Cook to look at leisure centre accessibility and compile a list of accessible gyms to help encourage a fit and healthy 2018!

 Accessibility in gyms is improving